MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

 acf(box_ts, lag.max = 24, main = "ACF")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/Box–Cox-transformation-ACF.png" width="700" height="500">

-**Interpretation of the results**
+✍🏻 **Interpretation of the results**

-The autocorrelations remain very high at all lags, showing no noticeable decrease as the lag increases.
+The autocorrelations remain very high at all lags showing no noticeable decrease as the lag increases.
 The Box–Cox transformation did not eliminate the non-stationarity, so ordinary differencing is required.

-Next, we will plot the PACF
+Next, we have to plot the PACF

 ```r
 pacf(box_ts, lag.max = 24, main = "PACF")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/Box–Cox-transformation-PACF.png" width="700" height="500">

-**Interpretation of the results**
+✍🏻 **Interpretation of the results**

 The partial autocorrelation at lag 1 equals 1.0 and exceeds the confidence bounds.
 All subsequent lags fall within the confidence intervals and are close to zero.
 The transformation did not affect the trend component of the time series.